chenglinzhang/advanced-lane-lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained a list of undistorted images from the given test images.
+An example of undistorted chessboard image follows:

+![alt text][image11]

-An example follows:
+An example of undistorted test image follows:

 ![alt text][image2]